 Well sated, I joined two other visitors and we set off on a late afternoon game drive.
 The tricky thing about game drives is that the game moves about and you are not guaranteed of spotting all the inhabitants.
 On this day we were very lucky indeed and came up very close and personal with two zebra as well as a family of giraffes who stared calmly at us through their long lashes.
 We also saw all manner of buck, including springbok, eland, duiker and bontebok.

 I had really been looking forward to trying my hand at archery, but the time ran away with us and we got back to the lodge just in time to witness a spectacular sunset over the bush.
-For novices like me they offer lessons with an accredited coach, while experienced bowmen can find their mark on the 3D archery course.
+For novices like me they offer lessons with a Thali Thali coach, while experienced bowmen can find their mark on the 3D archery course.
 There is also a bow shop where you can buy your own equipment once the bug has bitten.

 Open 7 days a week | Free entry